 Mr. Kline arrived at Oakdale in 2014 from Michigan.
 He strongly believes that God led him to Oakdale and that he will continue his ministry on campus.
 He appreciates the opportunity to teach the students life skills and directing them to Christ.
 One of his favorite memories of Oakdale was when the 2017 boys’ basketball team won the AA Championship, winning 4 games straight at the state tournament.

-Mr. Mead, with his wife had a short stint at Oakdale from 2005-2007 before returning in 2014 to the campus from Michigan.
-He enjoys all aspects of campus but some of his favorite memories are of watching students preform the drama productions.
+Mr. Mead, with his wife, had a short stint at Oakdale from 2005-2007 before returning in 2014 to the campus from Michigan.
+He enjoys all aspects of campus but some of his favorite memories are of watching students perform the drama productions.
 He says that in his job he has new experiences almost weekly, where he finds himself learning something new.
 He works diligently to help support the other staff on campus so that they can minister to the students.

 Mr. Clark began working at Oakdale in 1994 and was born in Germany.
 He loves listening to the student’s testimonies and seeing how God is clearly working transformation and healing in their lives.
 He says that one of the best things about Oakdale is its “counter-cultural” aspect that provides a safe place for students to grow.
 He wants to show the students that it is possible to live in a God-honoring way in today’s world and ultimately point others to Jesus.

 Mr. Coates came from Indiana in 2012.
-One of his favorite things to do is read his students discussion responses in his Christ in Film and Culture class and watch as they process their thoughts about Jesus as they encounter him in new and fresh ways.
-One of the things that keeps Mr. Coates at Oakdale is that he knows that “God is in the business of transforming lives here bit by bit”.
+One of his favorite things to do is read his students’ discussion responses in his Christ in Film and Culture class and watch as they process their thoughts about Jesus as they encounter him in new and fresh ways.
+One of the things that keep Mr. Coates at Oakdale is that he knows that “God is in the business of transforming lives here bit by bit”.
 His desire is to reveal more of the person of Jesus to his students every day.

 Mrs. Jones moved to Oakdale from Michigan in 2015.
 She really is drawn to the incarnational living that can be experienced at Oakdale, living in a community of like-minded believers.
 She says she was also drawn to the mission of the school and the value of each staff member and student.
-She loves to have students into her house for tea and to discuss class projects.
+She loves to have students in her house for tea and to discuss class projects.
 She wants all of her students to know that they are unconditionally loved and valued.

 Mr. Powers came to Oakdale from Northern Kentucky in 2020.
 He and his family contemplated a move to Oakdale for almost 2 years before it became a reality.
-In his time on campus he has really enjoyed getting to know some of the students and hearing their stories and the testimonies of how their lives have been changed while being at Oakdale in just a short amount of time.
+In his time on campus, he has really enjoyed getting to know some of the students and hearing their stories and the testimonies of how their lives have been changed while being at Oakdale in just a short amount of time.
 He hopes that his life can be an example of Christ and that his family, although not perfect, can represent what a true Godly family can look like.

 Mrs. Powers came to Oakdale in 2020 from Northern Kentucky and is serving in the Health Services Department as a Registered Nurse.
-She loves seeing the students encourage one another during the social times and to experience a Christian community where she can serve the students and help them to grow and learn from one another.
+She loves seeing the students encourage one another during social times and to experience a Christian community where she can serve the students and help them to grow and learn from one another.
 She wants to be able to point others to Christ in how she interacts with the students and staff and show an example of how Jesus served.

 Peter Boahn is no stranger to Oakdale, having graduated from Oakdale in 2020, he returned this Spring semester to help fill in as a Dorm Dean.
 He really enjoys evenings when he can spend one-on-one time with the boys in his care and talk with them about their lives.
-Peter wants to influence the students in a way that would be pleasing to the Lord and help them with their short term goals, eventually setting them up for long-term success.
+Peter wants to influence the students in a way that would be pleasing to the Lord and help them with their short-term goals, eventually setting them up for long-term success.

 Mrs. Odell comes to Oakdale from New York and first began work at Oakdale in 2011, she left for a while and returned back to work here in 2020.
-She loves to be able to listen to the Senior Vespers when the staff get an inside view of the impact that the Oakdale has made on the graduating Seniors.
+She loves to be able to listen to the Senior Vespers when the staff gets an inside view of the impact that Oakdale has made on the graduating Seniors.
 She enjoys the opportunity to engage in meaningful conversations with the students and staff.
 One of her hopes is that students and staff feel listened to, appreciated, and cared for through her service to the community at Oakdale.